-After the founder's death, his nephew George Glas Sandeman (1792-1868) took over the company in 1841.
-He expanded the wine business, offering insurance and exporting British linen and cotton goods.
+After the death of the founder, his nephew George Glas Sandeman (1792-1868) took over in 1841 the company.
+He expanded the pure wine business with various activities.
+Among other things, he also offered insurance and operated export of British linen and cotton goods.
 At the time, Sandeman even maintained his own ship known as "Hoopoe" for his speed.
-Thereafter, the eldest son Albert George (1833-1923) took over the leadership, who in 1868 took his three brothers as a partner.
+Thereafter, the eldest son Albert George (1833-1923) took over the leadership, who in 1868 took his three brothers as partners.
 In 1902 the company was converted into a GmbH.
 The eldest son Walter Albert (1858-1937) became the head of the company in 1923.
 The famous trademark "Don Sandeman", a black figure with cape coat and hat, was created in 1928.

-After Walter Albert's death, his son Henry Gerard Walter Sandeman (1885-1953) headed the company, followed by his brother Patrick Walter, who until his death (1959) Chairman of the Supervisory Board.
+After Walter Albert's death, his son Henry Gerard Walter Sandeman (1885-1953) led the company, followed by his brother Patrick Walter, who was Chairman of the Supervisory Board until his death (1959).
 In 1952 Sandeman was converted into a public limited company and the sons of Patrick Walter followed in the management.
 A merger with the whiskey -Manufacturer Sandeman from Edinburgh was there in 1963, despite the name equality, there were previously no connections.
-Then the company was sold in 1980 to the Multi Seagram by 17 million pounds.
-Finally, in 2002, it was owned by the Portuguese company Sogrape, In 2015, on the occasion of the company's 225th anniversary, the six-bottle "225th Anniversary Collection" (Vintage Port 2000) was launched to tell the company's story.
+Then in 1980, the company was sold to the Multi Seagram by 17 million pounds.
+Finally in 2002 it was owned by the Portuguese company Sogrape, In 2015, on the occasion of the company's 225th anniversary, the six-bottle "225th Anniversary Collection" (Vintage Port 2000) was launched to tell the company's story.

-The subcontractor Sandeman now produces half port and sherry each.
+The subcontractor Sandeman currently produces half port and sherry each.
 In the sherry center Jerez (Andalusia) owns the company about 400 hectares of vineyards.
 The line in Porto (Port Wine) was taken over in 1991 by George Sandeman, a descendant of already seventh generation family.
-The most famous sherry brands include Don Fino, Medium Dry Amontillado, Dry Don Amontillado, Armada Cream Oloroso, Royal Corregidor Oloroso, Royal Ambrosante Oloroso and Royal Esmeralda Palo Cortado.
+The best known sherry brands include Don Fino, Medium Dry Amontillado, Dry Don Amontillado, Armada Cream Oloroso, Royal Corregidor Oloroso, Royal Ambrosante Oloroso and Royal Esmeralda Palo Cortado.
 The Port Wine brands are Ports Tawny, White, Partner's Ruby and Partner's White.
-In smaller quantities, high-quality vintage ports are marketed under the name of "Founder's Reserve", which became the best-selling port wine brand in the United States.
+In smaller quantities, high-quality vintage ports are marketed under the name of "Founder's Reserve," which became the bestselling port wine brand in the United States.
 There is also one in the large product range Madeira,